 An NO2 signature in the vicinity of 3 broadcast towers in Walnut California has been discovered producing a perfectly round spot of NO2 from outside of the city away from conventional NO2 sources.

 A Revolutionary Perspective on Climate Change

-The Swedish Institute of Space Physics have already proven that radio waves stimulate a known ozone depletion mechanism and warned that global broadcast is a major public concern.
+The Swedish Institute of Space Physics have already shown that radio waves from broadcast transmitters can stimulate a known ozone depletion mechanism and warned that broadcast on a global scale is a major public concern.

-Broadcast Theory reveals that there is indeed a connection between our historic use of broadcast frequencies and the global climate.
+Broadcast Theory explores this connection between our historic use of broadcast frequencies and the global climate.

 “The processes in this transition region connect the solar and magnetospheric effects with the atmospheric response which, in fact, determine space weather in the Earth’s environment.
 This region is also the part of the Earth’s atmosphere where electromagnetic radiation from natural sources such as lightnings, and artificial sources such as radio, TV and radar transmitters, exhibit resonance and other interaction phenomena.
 The impact of these natural and man-made effects on the Earth’s space environment are of major public concern.”

-2 Ozone Depletion: Broadcast induced electron showers increase lightning & produce NO2 in the polar & equatorial region depleting ozone as much as CFC's or solar proton events, yet more constantly
+2 Ozone Depletion: TIPER increases lightning & produce NOx in the polar & equatorial region depleting ozone as much as CFC's or solar proton events, yet are always ON!